era86/era86.github.io/_drafts/2018-05-06-quick-review-big-o-notation-simplified.markdown

   return False
 {% endhighlight %}

 This approach is commonly known as "divide and conquer".
 Rather than looping through all items, divide-and-conquer algorithms halve the input size, recursively, at each step.

 This results in an algorithmic complexity resembling a logarithmic function, thus the Big-O complexity of `O(log(n))`.

 ### `O(nlog(n))`

-A common problem in computer science is sorting.
-Some of the most efficient sorts involve some kind of iteration over all the items in a list and a divide-and-conquer strategy.
+Some algorithms involve some kind of divide-and-conquer strategy combined with the linear processing of all elements.
+This is very common in sorting algorithms.
 An example of this is `mergesort`:

 {% highlight python %}
 def merge_sort(items):